srid99/spring-jersey-integration-example/README.md

     mvn jetty:run

-And that's it.
-We are good to go to test the application.
 By default jetty uses port 8080.
 If you like to use a different port then use the below command,

     mvn jetty:run -Djetty.port=9090